fj-vega/modern_portfolio/notes.md

 Partial names start with an underscore '_' by convention.
 Then you include it in your main file:
     @include 'config';
+Creating functions and using them

 ## Highlights

 - Creating a hamburger button
 - Two sections of the navbar sliding in from top and bottom (Why use float on this though?)
+- Sticky footer using calc()

 ## Other notes

 If you happen to see any error that makes no actual sense under NPM watch, try restarting the service and save your files again

+To-do
+  Make size units uniform - use rem on everything text related

 Ideas
 - Blur background image of front page on nav deploy